greghesp/ha-bambulab/README.md

 - Printer IP
 - LAN Access Code (Can be found on the Printer settings)

+> For the X1C, this mode also works without the printer needing to be in LAN mode

 Both:
 - Serial Number (Can be found in the printer settings or in Bambu Studio)